xiaoleiwww/sniff_out/README.md

 - **Software Development**: The game utilizes unreal engine 5 to achieve high-quality visuals and realistic physical simulations.
 - **User Interface**: An intuitive user interface design makes it easy for players to interact with the game environment.

-The content file (for windows) is updated in https://pan.baidu.com/s/16MscdPqsR_9cVWrkbSdRlg?pwd=6vyc 提取码: 6vyc
+Full content file (for windows) is updated in https://pan.baidu.com/s/16MscdPqsR_9cVWrkbSdRlg?pwd=6vyc 提取码: 6vyc

 The screenshot is shown below (This is the previous version):